'General Hospital' Weekly Spoilers: Dante Returns, Sonny Wonders, And Sasha Gets Defensive With Kiki

 — General Hospital (@GeneralHospital) November 11, 2018

-As the week moves forward, General Hospital spoilers detail that Carly will be struggling to track down Sonny and Jason will have some news to share.
-Jordan and Curtis will be working on finalizing their wedding plans and Drew will do something special for his pal Curtis.
+As the week moves forward, General Hospital spoilers detail that Carly will be struggling to track down Sonny — and Jason will have some news to share.
+Jordan and Curtis will be working on finalizing their wedding plans, and Drew will do something special for his pal Curtis.

-Anna will be getting impatient, perhaps with Britt and the deal they struck, and Elizabeth is going to be feeling frustrated or overwhelmed.
-Liz is struggling with challenges related to both Cameron and Aiden these days and General Hospital spoilers note she’s facing a shocker as the week plays out.
+Anna will be getting impatient, perhaps with Britt and the deal that they struck, and Elizabeth is going to be feeling frustrated or overwhelmed.
+Liz is struggling with challenges related to both Cameron and Aiden these days, and General Hospital spoilers note that she’s facing a shocker as the week plays out.

-Sasha is turning out to be not quite the sweet family addition that Nina and Kiki initially believed and General Hospital spoilers reveal that there’s a confrontation ahead between Kiki and Sasha.
-Kiki isn’t going to sit back and let her supposed sister just steal away Griffin and things will get intense as this plays out.
+Sasha is turning out to be something different from the sweet family addition that Nina and Kiki initially believed — and General Hospital spoilers reveal that there’s a confrontation ahead between Kiki and Sasha.
+Kiki isn’t going to sit back and let her supposed sister just steal away Griffin, and things will get intense as this plays out.

 TODAY ON #GH… @dom_zamprogna returns.
 Don't miss it! @MauriceBenard #GH55 pic.twitter.com/PSGT5tEU6r